-Index fund as the name suggests invests money in an index benchmark.
+An index fund, as the name suggests, invests money in an index benchmark.
 In India, the role of the benchmark is fulfilled by Nifty, Sensex and likewise indices.
 The performance of an index fund is directly proportionate to the performance of these benchmarks.
-However, due to the direct proportionality, the fund management becomes passive rather than active.
+However, due to the direct proportionality, the fund management becomes rather passive than active.

 Types of Index Funds

 Generally, there are no certain different types of index funds.
-Their evaluation is based on the following:
+Their evaluation is based on the following factors:

 1. Index Fund Based on the Type of Index

-As seen earlier, Index funds are based on different indexes.
+As seen earlier, index funds are based on different indices.
 It can be either BSE Sensex, Nifty or any other indices.
 Depending upon the performances of these indices, the decision of investment differs.

 2. Index Fund Based on Return

-The index fund based on the different indices differ in their returns.
+The index fund based on the different indices differs in their returns.
 For example, index fund investing in high yielding indices will generate higher returns.
-Therefore indices doing performing consistently will provide better returns.
+Therefore, indices performing consistently will provide better returns.

 3. Index Fund Based on Type of Risk

-The underlying indices of each index fund have its own risk.
+The underlying indices of each index fund have a risk of their own.
 Therefore, from an investment perspective, to identify the index with lower risk and higher return shall be ideal.
 For example, Nifty 50 is a better index than BSE Sensex due to its higher volatility.